benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q055.png)

-Constraints may be defined for the entities and relationships along the path:
+Optional constraints can be defined for the entities and relationships along the path:

 - Constraint on the allowed/disallowed types of relationships along the path
 - Constraint on the number of relationships of each allowed type